NduatiK/inquiry-ddbms/ddbms_server/README.md

   |> ...
 ```

-Comments for select and insert are in the code
+Comments for setup, select and insert are in the code

 ## Learn more